Type of carbon fiber

 The Plasma's range incorporates SCOTT Aerodynamic Science and a unique carbon molding expertise to create no compromise machines.
 Plasmas are designed to help the rider minimize aerodynamic drag; they are ideally suited to Triathlons, Time Trials, and should be your choice in any race against the clock when the wind is your biggest enemy.

-The Scale 29ers and 26ers are designed for maximum efficiency and minimal weight.
-These bikes have modest amounts of front suspension and are the lightest in their class.
+The Scale is designed for maximum efficiency and minimal weight.
+This bike has modest amounts of front suspension and is the lightest in its class.

-The Spark 29ers and 26ers are suitable for everyday riders as well as for Endurance racers.
-These bikes have more suspension travel than the Scales but are still very weight conscious.
+The Spark is suitable for everyday riders as well as for endurance racers.
+This bike has more suspension travel than the Scale but is still very weight conscious.

 The Genius is a full suspension bike designed to handle any trail, any time.
 It's the ultimate trail bike suitable for marathons and multi-day stage races.